dkhamsing/awesome_bot/README.md

         --allow-ssl                  SSL errors are allowed
         --allow-redirect             Redirected URLs are allowed
-        --allow-timeout              URLs that time out are allowed --github-age                 Check the activity of a github project --base-url [base url]        Base URL to use for relative links -d, --request-delay [seconds]    Set request delay
+        --allow-timeout              URLs that time out are allowed --github-age [days]          Check the activity of a github project --base-url [base url]        Base URL to use for relative links -d, --request-delay [seconds]    Set request delay
     -t, --set-timeout [seconds]      Set connection timeout